Charnwood, Australian Capital Territory: Interests

 From 2004 to 2018 there was an annual carnival call the 'Charny Carny', a unique event which benefited Saint Thomas Aquinas Catholic Primary School, Charnwood-Dunlop Primary School and Mount Rogers Scout Group.
 This carnival had the traditional purpose of building community spirit and donates funds for both the schools and the Scout Group.

 On 4 March 2020 the West Belconnen Charny Carny Association Incorporated who run the Charny Carny announced that the carnival would no longer be running, due to not having enough volunteers on the committee to run the event.

-Sporting facilities

-The Charnwood District Playing Fields are home to the Ginninderra "The Tigers" athletics club during the track season (October – March).

 Governance

 For the purposes of Australian federal elections for the House of Representatives, Charnwood is in the seat of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Charnwood is in the Ginninderra electorate.

 Geology

 Rocks in Charnwood are from the Silurian age.
 Deakin Volcanics purple rhyodacite is found in most of Charnwood.
 The Deakin Fault passes in the north west direction on the north east edge of the Deakin Volcanics, The fault dropped down the Deakin Volcanics and raised up the south west side.
 Hawkins Volcanics green-grey dacite and quartz andesite are in the north east on the other side of Deakin Fault.